Beware of Aliases -- Signal Preservation is Crucial for Robust Image Restoration: Experiments

-In the following, we discuss the experimental results from using our proposed \textbf{BOA-Restormer}, employing our downsampling method \textbf{``FrequencyPreservedPooling''} and our upsampling method \textbf{``FreqAvgUp''} for image restoration.
-We report the quantitative results in \cref{tab:restormer_variants}, and we provide qualitative results in \cref{fig:restormer_cospgd_attack}.
-We provide additional qualitative results with PGD attack in \cref{fig:restormer_pgd_attack} in \cref{sec:appendix:pgd_images}.
-We observe in \cref{fig:restormer_cospgd_attack}, that while both Restormer and FSNet restore blurry image reasonably well, under adversarial attack Restormer's restorations have significant visual artifacts.
-These visual artifacts, while reduced, also exist in the images restored by FSNet and are accentuated under strong adversarial attack (>10 attack iterations).
-We first ablate over na\"{i}vely implementing FLC Pooling\cite{grabinski2022frequencylowcut} in the Restormer encoder for downsampling and we observe that while under attack, the spectral artifacts that exist in baseline Restormer have reduced slightly, the restored images are far from ideal and are significantly worse compared to FSNEt.
-Additionally, due to the sinc-interpolation artifacts in FLC Pooling, we observe additional spectral artifacts in a window in the center of the images restored when using FLC Pooling for downsampling.
-These artifacts are called lattice artifacts by \cite{lattice_structure} and occur due to the inherent nature of low-pass filters in the Fourier domain as shown by \cite{gibbs}.
+We observe in \cref{fig:teaser}, that while both Restormer and FSNet restore blurry images reasonably well, under adversarial attack Restormer's restorations have significant visual artifacts.
+These visual artifacts, while reduced, also exist in the images restored by FSNet and are accentuated under strong adversarial attack ($>$10 attack iterations).
+We first ablate over na\"{i}vely implementing FLC Pooling~\cite{grabinski2022frequencylowcut} in the Restormer encoder for downsampling.
+While this reduces spectral artifacts under attack compared to the baseline Restormer, the restored images remain suboptimal and significantly worse than those from FSNet.
 Moreover, the images restored are still significantly blurry.
-We hypothesize that this is due to the removal of high-frequency information in the images, which hampers the image restoration model to restore sharp edges and image boundaries.
-Thus, we replace the FLC Pooling in the downsampling with \textbf{FrequencyPreservedPooling (FP)}, and observe that the spectral artifacts that existed in the restored blurry images have been removed.
+We hypothesize that this is due to the removal of high-frequency information in the images, which hampers the image restoration model in restoring sharp edges and image boundaries.
+Thus, we replace the FLC Pooling in the downsampling with \textbf{FrequencyPreservedPooling (FP)}, and observe that the spectral artifacts that existed in the restored blurry images have been removed (\cref{fig:restormer_cospgd_attack_different_downnsamplings5}).
 However, the blurry images restored under adversarial attacks still have significant spectral artifacts.
 Since the Restormer architecture, Restormer with FLC Pooling for downsampling and Restormer with FrequencyPreservedPooling for downsampling all use PixelShuffle for upsampling, we hypothesize that the decoder is unable to interpret the information encoded during downsampling correctly.
-Thus, we introduce symmetry in the downsampling-upsampling operation by replacing the PixelShuffle in ``Restormer+FP'' with FreqAvgUp for upsampling to obtain ``BOA-Restormer''.
-This symmetry helps the restoration model perform significantly better, and we observe that the restored images are relatively artifacts free even under strong adversarial attacks.
-We discuss the importance of this symmetry in detail in \cref{subsec:analysis:symmetry}
+Thus, we introduce symmetry in the downsampling-upsampling operation by replacing the PixelShuffle in \textbf{Restormer+FP} with \textbf{FreqAvgUp} for upsampling to obtain \textbf{BoA-Restormer}.
+This symmetry helps the deblurring model perform significantly better, and we observe that the deblurred images are relatively artifact-free even under strong adversarial attacks.
+We discuss importance of this symmetry in detail in \cref{subsec:analysis:symmetry}